Skip to content

 The TUI is built with Bubble Tea, Charm’s Go framework for terminal applications.
 It follows the Elm architecture:

-1. Model: Application state (sessions, UI state, caches)
+1. Model: Application state (sessions, UI state, caches, PM data)

 2. Update: Handle messages (key presses, timer ticks, async results)